EarthObservationSimulator/orbitpy/orbitpy/docs/miscellaneous.rst

 The correction of the access files is handled by the :class:`orbitpy.orbitpropcov` module which requires as inputs list of access files (to be corrected) and the time-step at which there are produced.
 The original access files are renamed to :code:`...._old` and the corrected access files are produced with the same name as the original access files at the same location.

+.. warning:: There is a small hiccup when the propagation time step is smaller than the SAR dwell time and access is corrected as described above.
+            Since the propagation time step is small, the access over the grid point takes place over number of time-steps, while the corrected access files show access as taking place at only one time-step.
+The correction method is to be used when the dwell time is much smaller than the propagation time step.
+The dwell time needed for the calculation of the SAR data-metrics is calculated analytically by the :code:`instrupy` module.
+            However I do not think this hiccup leads to wrong results for the DSHEILD application even with a large dwell time.